 Gratitude meditation not only supports you in finding peace.
 It also helps you to focus on the beautiful things in life.
 A positive attitude makes you more stress resistant.
 With this, meditation takes one of the main reasons for sleep problems further and further into the background.

-Find a comfortable spot.
+Find a comfortable place.
 Whether you lie down or sit comfortably is up to you.
 Take a few deep breaths in and out.
-Continue like this and recall at least three positive things that happened to you today.
+Continue in this way, recalling at least three positive things.
+Memorythat happened to you today.

 What were you grateful for today?
 Think of small things like a nice conversation with a colleague or a particularly delicious lunch.
 With gratitude meditation, you'll regularly evoke positive feelings and ensure that stress and worry never take over.